 When speaking to Blevins about not being able to participate in the World Series with his teammates, it’s evident that he still owns disappointment in not being able to contribute on the field.
 Especially with three big lefty bats in the Kansas City Royals’ lineup (Gordon, Hosmer, and Moustakas), Blevins languished over the fact that he couldn’t offer his abilities to neuter left-handed hitters in the Fall Classic.

 The team signed Blevins to a one-year contract following their World Series defeat.
-With the injury and surgery behind him, Blevins turned in one the finest seasons of his career, holding lefties to a 1.50 ERA with 11.1 K/9 and a left-on-base percentage of 97 %, which was fourth best among left-handed relievers with a minimum of 20 innings pitched.
+With the injury and surgery behind him, Blevins turned in one the finest seasons of his career, appearing in 73 games while posting a 2.79 ERA.

 In a year where many of the Mets underachieved, landed on the disabled list, or both, Blevins represented consistency in a topsy-turvy ’17 season.
-He led all Met pitchers in games (75), K/9 (12.67), 2nd in ERA (2.97), and third in swinging strike percentage (12.8 %).
+He led all Met pitchers in appearances (75), strikeouts-per-nine (12.67), was 2nd in ERA (2.94), and third in swinging strike percentage (12.8 %) among pitchers with at least 40 innings pitched.

 I had the pleasure of speaking with Blevins this past week, where we discussed his major league debut with Oakland in 2007, getting traded to the Mets, and, his thoughts on Terry Collins and Dan Warthen.